Analog Devices (NASDAQ:ADI) Price Target Raised to $400.00

-Analog Devices (NASDAQ:ADI – Get Free Report) had its price target increased by stock analysts at JPMorgan Chase & Co. from $320.00 to $400.00 in a research report issued on Thursday,Benzinga reports.
-The firm presently has an “overweight” rating on the semiconductor company’s stock.
-JPMorgan Chase & Co.‘s target price would suggest a potential upside of 16.40% from the stock’s previous close.
+Analog Devices (NASDAQ:ADI – Free Report) had its price target raised by Cantor Fitzgerald from $350.00 to $400.00 in a research note issued to investors on Tuesday, MarketBeat.com reports.
+The firm currently has an overweight rating on the semiconductor company’s stock.

-ADI has been the subject of several other research reports.
-Evercore reissued an “outperform” rating and issued a $387.00 price objective on shares of Analog Devices in a report on Thursday.
-UBS Group set a $430.00 target price on shares of Analog Devices in a report on Thursday.
-Cfra reaffirmed a “buy” rating and issued a $280.00 target price on shares of Analog Devices in a research report on Tuesday, November 25th.
-Cantor Fitzgerald raised their price objective on shares of Analog Devices from $350.00 to $400.00 and gave the stock an “overweight” rating in a report on Tuesday.
-Finally, Benchmark upped their price objective on shares of Analog Devices from $285.00 to $400.00 and gave the stock a “buy” rating in a report on Thursday.
-Three research analysts have rated the stock with a Strong Buy rating, twenty-three have issued a Buy rating and four have assigned a Hold rating to the stock.
-Based on data from MarketBeat, Analog Devices currently has an average rating of “Moderate Buy” and a consensus price target of $363.36.
+Several other brokerages have also issued reports on ADI.
+Citigroup lifted their price target on shares of Analog Devices from $290.00 to $340.00 and gave the stock a “buy” rating in a research report on Thursday, January 15th.
+Sanford C. Bernstein restated a “market perform” rating and set a $270.00 target price on shares of Analog Devices in a report on Wednesday, November 26th.
+Bank of America increased their price objective on shares of Analog Devices from $320.00 to $350.00 and gave the stock a “buy” rating in a research report on Wednesday, January 21st.
+The Goldman Sachs Group reissued a “buy” rating and issued a $300.00 price target on shares of Analog Devices in a research note on Tuesday, November 25th.
+Finally, BNP Paribas Exane assumed coverage on shares of Analog Devices in a report on Tuesday, November 4th.
+They issued an “outperform” rating and a $300.00 price objective on the stock.
+Three investment analysts have rated the stock with a Strong Buy rating, twenty-three have given a Buy rating and four have assigned a Hold rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $366.96.

 Analog Devices Price Performance

-In other Analog Devices news, CAO Michael Sondel sold 8,169 shares of the business’s stock in a transaction that occurred on Wednesday, December 10th.
-The shares were sold at an average price of $278.03, for a total transaction of $2,271,227.07.
-Following the sale, the chief accounting officer owned 18,913 shares of the company’s stock, valued at approximately $5,258,381.39.
-The trade was a 30.16% decrease in their position.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Vincent Roche sold 10,000 shares of the firm’s stock in a transaction on Monday, February 2nd.
+In other Analog Devices news, SVP Martin Cotter sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, January 5th.
+The stock was sold at an average price of $278.44, for a total value of $2,784,400.00.
+Following the completion of the sale, the senior vice president owned 49,664 shares of the company’s stock, valued at approximately $13,828,444.16.
+This trade represents a 16.76% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Vincent Roche sold 10,000 shares of the company’s stock in a transaction on Monday, February 2nd.
 The stock was sold at an average price of $306.92, for a total value of $3,069,200.00.
-Following the completion of the transaction, the chief executive officer owned 155,688 shares of the company’s stock, valued at $47,783,760.96.
+Following the sale, the chief executive officer owned 155,688 shares of the company’s stock, valued at $47,783,760.96.
 This trade represents a 6.04% decrease in their position.
-The disclosure for this sale is available in the SEC filing.
-Over the last 90 days, insiders have sold 53,544 shares of company stock worth $15,320,417.
-0.36% of the stock is owned by corporate insiders.
+The SEC filing for this sale provides additional information.
+In the last three months, insiders sold 53,544 shares of company stock valued at $15,320,417.
+0.36% of the stock is currently owned by corporate insiders.

 Institutional Trading of Analog Devices

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Axxcess Wealth Management LLC lifted its holdings in Analog Devices by 1,409.7% in the 4th quarter.
-Axxcess Wealth Management LLC now owns 14,493 shares of the semiconductor company’s stock valued at $3,930,000 after purchasing an additional 13,533 shares in the last quarter.
-Corient Private Wealth LLC boosted its position in Analog Devices by 22.8% during the fourth quarter.
-Corient Private Wealth LLC now owns 526,110 shares of the semiconductor company’s stock worth $142,681,000 after acquiring an additional 97,535 shares during the last quarter.
-Blue Sparrow LLC DE purchased a new stake in Analog Devices during the 4th quarter valued at about $16,272,000.
-Mercer Global Advisors Inc. ADV raised its holdings in Analog Devices by 46.5% in the 4th quarter.
-Mercer Global Advisors Inc. ADV now owns 88,837 shares of the semiconductor company’s stock valued at $23,486,000 after acquiring an additional 28,202 shares during the last quarter.
-Finally, Summit Global Investments raised its holdings in Analog Devices by 13.1% in the 4th quarter.
-Summit Global Investments now owns 1,959 shares of the semiconductor company’s stock valued at $531,000 after acquiring an additional 227 shares during the last quarter.
-86.81% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in ADI.
+Vanguard Group Inc. increased its holdings in shares of Analog Devices by 1.0% in the fourth quarter.
+Vanguard Group Inc. now owns 50,893,276 shares of the semiconductor company’s stock worth $13,802,256,000 after buying an additional 503,970 shares during the period.
+State Street Corp boosted its holdings in Analog Devices by 0.4% in the fourth quarter.
+State Street Corp now owns 23,487,584 shares of the semiconductor company’s stock valued at $6,369,833,000 after acquiring an additional 88,538 shares in the last quarter.
+Geode Capital Management LLC boosted its stake in shares of Analog Devices by 5.7% during the 2nd quarter.
+Geode Capital Management LLC now owns 11,687,660 shares of the semiconductor company’s stock valued at $2,770,448,000 after purchasing an additional 633,425 shares in the last quarter.
+Morgan Stanley raised its stake in Analog Devices by 1.9% in the fourth quarter.
+Morgan Stanley now owns 10,450,624 shares of the semiconductor company’s stock worth $2,834,210,000 after buying an additional 194,535 shares in the last quarter.
+Finally, Bank of America Corp DE boosted its position in Analog Devices by 42.8% during the 4th quarter.
+Bank of America Corp DE now owns 9,715,095 shares of the semiconductor company’s stock valued at $2,634,734,000 after acquiring an additional 2,912,666 shares in the last quarter.
+86.81% of the stock is owned by institutional investors.

 Analog Devices News Roundup